The Thin Blue Line (British TV series): Series 1 (1995)

+Episodes were broadcast at 20:30 on Mondays on BBC1.

 Series 2 (1996)

+Episodes were broadcast between 21:30-21:40 on Thursdays on BBC1 apart from the final episode which aired on a Monday.

 Development

-Creator and writer Ben Elton is a fan of Dad’s Army, and many of the characters were influenced by the show.
-Fowler’s relationship with Grim is very similar to that of Captain Mainwaring to Warden Hodges, in that they are both on the same side yet enemies.
-Also, Constable Goody is rather like Private Pike in being a “stupid boy” who often irritates Fowler.
-Constable Gladstone’s habit of interrupting a briefing with a story about life in Trinidad is similar to Lance Corporal Jones’ penchant for reminiscing about Sudan during Captain Mainwaring’s speeches.
-Other references include in the episode “Rag Week”, when Fowler is briefly seen walking out of a shop called “Mainwaring’s”.
-Elton has appeared in the programme himself, in the Christmas special episode “Yuletide Spirit”.
-In the first series, the “WANTED” poster behind Fowler’s desk in the briefing room is an E-FIT of Elton.
+Creator and writer Ben Elton is a fan of Dad's Army, and many of the characters were influenced by the show.
+Fowler's relationship with Grim is very similar to that of Captain Mainwaring to Warden Hodges, in that they are both on the same side yet enemies.
+Also, Constable Goody is rather like Private Pike in being a "stupid boy" who often irritates Fowler.
+Constable Gladstone's habit of interrupting a briefing with a story about life in Trinidad is similar to Lance Corporal Jones's penchant for reminiscing about Sudan during Captain Mainwaring's speeches.
+Other references include in the episode "Rag Week", when Fowler is briefly seen walking out of a shop called "Mainwaring's".
+Elton has appeared in the programme himself, as a homeless man in the Christmas special episode "Yuletide Spirit".
+In the first series, the 'wanted' poster behind Fowler's desk in the briefing room is an E-FIT of Elton.

-Home releases
+Home media

 Both series have been released on DVD in the United Kingdom (Region 2) by Vision Video Ltd. The Thin Blue Line is available in Region 1 (North America), having been released by BBC Warner.
 Episodes in the first series were not in broadcast order on both Region 1 and 2 DVDs.
 The Series 2 episodes in the Region 1 DVD are cut to fit about 30-minute runtime.
-For example, the biggest cut is from the S2E7 "The Green Eyed Monster" episode, which is cut from 40:45 UK/R2 runtime to 30:05 Region 1 runtime.
 The Region 1 release has English closed captions.
 The UK Region 2 does not have any subtitles.
+It was also released on DVD in Region 4 by Umbrella Entertainment.